-- E, = Total organic mass emission rate, kg/y; - E_h = Total organic mass flow rate for the process vent, kg/h; - ...(vi) (VI) Total organic emissions from all affected process vents at the facility shall be determined by summing the hourly total organic mass emission rates (E_h , as determined in Section 28(e)(iii)(A)(IV) of this Chapter) and by summing the annual total organic mass emission rates (E_h , as determined in Section 28(e)(iii)(A)(V) of this Chapter) for all affected process vents at the facility. - 265.1034(c)(2) (B) The owner or operator shall record such process information as may be necessary to determine the conditions of the performance tests.
-Operations during periods of startup, shutdown, and malfunction shall not constitute representative conditions for the purpose of a performance test. - 265.1034(c)(3) (C) The owner or operator of an affected facility shall provide, or cause to be provided, performance testing facilities as follows: - ...(i) (I) Sampling ports adequate for the test methods specified in Section 28(e)(iii)(A) of this Chapter. - ...(ii) (II) Safe sampling platform(s).
+- (VI) Total organic emissions from all affected process vents at the facility shall be determined by summing the hourly total organic mass emission rates (E_h, as determined in Section 28(e)(iii)(A)(IV) of this Chapter) and by summing the annual total organic mass emission rates (E_A, as determined in Section 28(e)(iii)(A)(V) of this Chapter) for all affected process vents at the facility. - 265.1034(c)(2) (B) The owner or operator shall record such process information as may be necessary to determine the conditions of the performance tests.
+Operations during periods of startup, shutdown, and malfunction shall not constitute representative conditions for the purpose of a performance test. - 265.1034(c)(3) (C) The owner or operator of an affected facility shall provide, or cause to be provided, performance testing facilities as follows:

+...(i) (I) Sampling ports adequate for the test methods specified in Section 28(e)(iii)(A) of this Chapter.

+...(ii) (II) Safe sampling platform(s).

+...(iii) (III) Safe access to sampling platform(s).

-$$E_A = (E_h)H^{\dots(iii)}{\text{access to sampling platform(s)}}$$ (III) Safe ...(iv) (IV) Utilities for sampling and testing equipment.
+...(iv) (IV) Utilities for sampling and testing equipment.

-- determinations, the time-weighted average of the results of the three runs shall apply.
-In the event that a sample is accidentally lost or conditions occur in which one of the three runs must be discontinued because of forced shutdown, failure of an irreplaceable portion of the sample train, extreme meteorological conditions, or other circumstances beyond the owner or operator's control, compliance may, upon the Director's approval, be determined using the average of the results of the two other runs. - (iv) To show that a process vent associated with a hazardous waste distillation, fractionation, thin-film evaporation, solvent extraction, or air or steam stripping operation is not subject to the requirements of Section 28 of this Chapter, the owner or operator must make an initial determination that the time-weighted, annual average total organic concentration of the waste managed by the waste management unit is less than ten (10) ppmw using one of the following two methods: - 265.1034(d)(1) (A) Direct measurement of the organic concentration of the waste using the following procedures:
+- 265.1034(c)(4) (D) For the purpose of making compliance determinations, the time-weighted average of the results of the three runs shall apply.
+In the event that a sample is accidentally lost or conditions occur in which one of the three runs must be discontinued because of forced shutdown, failure of an irreplaceable portion of the sample train, extreme meteorological conditions, or other circumstances beyond the owner or operator's control, compliance may, upon the Director's approval, be determined using the average of the results of the two other runs. - 265.1034(d) (iv) To show that a process vent associated with a hazardous waste distillation, fractionation, thin-film evaporation, solvent extraction, or air or steam stripping operation is not subject to the requirements of Section 28 of this Chapter, the owner or operator must make an initial determination that the timeweighted, annual average total organic concentration of the waste managed by the waste management unit is less than ten (10) ppmw using one of the following two methods:

+265.1034(d)(1) (A) Direct measurement of the organic concentration of the waste using the following procedures: